citruspi/citruspi.io/_posts/2013-03-13-running-sentry-for-pennies.md

 #### Disable Sign Ups

 Right now, any one who stumbles upon your install can create an account.
-This isn\'t really a big problem because they\'ll be greeted with
+This isn't really a big problem because they'll be greeted with

 > You are not a member of any teams in Sentry and you do not have access to create a new team.

-However, it\'s still a nuisance.
+However, it's still a nuisance.

 To disable user registrations, just add